One Size Fits All? Unfortunately not.

 • The Gutenberg editor usually has a different width than the frontend, so you can not calculate the sizes attribute in the editor via Javascript.

-• Alternatively, when saving a post for each image, media-sizes would have to be calculated, depending on the layout, so if it is Full Width / Wide Width / Content Width / Content Width – Sidebar / Column Width and for Column Width also the number of columns or their width.
+• Alternatively, when saving a post, media-sizes would have to be calculated for each image, depending on the layout, i.e. whether Full Width / Wide Width / Content Width / Content Width – Sidebar / Column Width and for Column Width also the number of columns or their width.
 Columns could be nested with the Groups block.

 • The developers are therefore trying to find the most general basis for calculation that harmonises with millions of WordPress websites that use the Gutenberg editor.